All Products

 Realtime Compute for Apache Flink:Manage Apache Paimon catalogs

-Apache Paimon catalogs can be used to efficiently manage all Apache Paimon tables in the same directory.
-Apache Paimon catalogs can also be used by other Alibaba Cloud services.
+Apache Paimon catalogs can be used to efficiently manage all Apache Paimon tables in the same catalog.
+Apache Paimon catalogs can also work seamlessly with other Alibaba Cloud services.
 The following table describes the supported metadata storage types.
-You can select a metadata storage type based on your business requirements.

 Metadata storage type